Doncic out for Mavs in Game 1 against Utah because of calf

-Mavericks coach Jason Kidd said before the opener of the best-of-seven series that Doncic is day to day.
-The coach wasn’t sure about Doncic’s possible availability for Game 2 on Monday night.
+Mavericks coach Jason Kidd said before Saturday’s game that Doncic is day to day, but wouldn’t play the opener in the best-of-seven series.

-“We’ll see, the first step is to see how he feels today,” Kidd said, who described Doncic as smiling and laughing the past few days.
-“He’s doing things he supposed to do to hopefully play in this series.”

 Jalen Brunson, who averaged 16.3 points per game in the regular season, will be the starting point guard in Doncic’s place.

 Kidd had said throughout the week that Doncic was in great spirits.
-But Doncic didn’t practice Thursday, and the team didn’t practice Friday.
+But Doncic didn’t practice Thursday, and the team took a day off Friday.

 Doncic finished the regular season as the NBA’s third-leading scorer at 28.4 points per game.
 He was the only player in the league to average at least 28 points, eight rebounds and eight assists per game.